Table of Contents

 Our goal is to show you how you can protect yourself when giving to military or veteran charities, and ensure that your intended recipients receive the bulk of your gift.

 How to Verify a Military or Veteran Charity is Real

-Charities should also be listed as a 501(c)(3) non-profit organization with the government.
-By law, they must meet certain requirements to be listed as a charity with the IRS.
+Charities should also be listed as 501(c)(3) non-profit organizations by the government.
+They must meet certain requirements to be listed as a charity with the IRS by law.

 When researching charities on the above sites, be sure to look for a charity rating and see if there is information on how the funds are used.

 I never give money over the phone.
 Ever.
 I always ask the caller for a website where I can research the company or organization before I make any contributions.
 Any respectable organization will be happy to give you their website, and some will even direct you to locations on the site where you can find information about how they solicit and spend contributions.
 If an organization doesn’t have a website or tries to avoid giving me the information, I politely decline their solicitation and request to be permanently removed from their calling list.

 Most organizations that do sales over the phone have scripts for everything.
 They read the pitch and go down their list.
 If you ask a question, they have a response on their list ready to go.
 These scripts are tested and they have them down to a science.
 The only way to win is to be persistent and avoid a hard sell.
 Don’t ever commit to giving money until you have a chance to review the organization before you give any money.

 If you are being solicited in person, ask the solicitor for a brochure or a card so you can further investigate the organization.
 Again, any good charity will be happy to share information about their organization.
 They will be just as happy to receive the money tomorrow as they would be to receive it today.
 Anyone who pushes the hard sale may be trying to hide something.

 Never send cash and always request a receipt if you want a tax deduction.